stephenhu/stratd/docs/design.md

 * policy
 * strategy

-if it's a defensive preparation then it could the following
+if the user is defending then preparation could consist of:

 * fortifications
 * traps